Izh 2715: Second generation – 1980s and 1990s

-In 1982, the vehicles underwent a limited modernization, following the updates made to the base Moskvitch 412 sedan produced in Izhevsk.
+In 1982, the vehicles underwent a limited modernization, following the updates made to the base Moskvitch-412 sedan produced in Izhevsk.
 The updated vehicles received factory designations Izh 2715-01 (van) and Izh 27151-01 (pickup).
 The front end appearance was modernized, with a black-painted sheet metal grille, and the turn signals and parking lights were placed vertically beside the grille instead of below the round headlights.
-Recessed door handles were introduced, and the rear doors or tailgate featured embossed model names: Izh 2715 or Izh 27151 (ИЖ 2715 or ИЖ 27151).
+Recessed door handles were introduced, using the same design as on the Moskvitch 2140, but positioned lower on the door panel.
 The electrical system and braking system were improved, with the latter becoming dual-circuit.
 Interior updates included more comfortable seats and the relocation of the light switch from the floor to the steering column.
 The payload capacity increased by 50 kg.
-The standard engine became the detuned UZAM-412DE version, with 67 hp, adapted for lower-quality A-76 gasoline, except for export versions, which retained the previous engine.
-Export versions of pickups and vans could still have rectangular headlights, not used in Izh sedans.
-In the same year, a pickup with an extended platform (longer rear overhang), designated Izh 27151-013-01, was introduced, mainly for export and produced in small series until 1997.
-Although fully loaded, this version had worse handling due to the lightened front wheels, it still saw demand (mainly exported to Latin America and Finland).
+The standard engine became the detuned UZAM-412DE version, with 67 hp, adapted for lower-quality A-76 gasoline, except for some specific domestic batches and the export versions, which retained the previous UZAM-412 engine for AI-93.
+Export versions of pickups and vans still sometimes rectangular headlights, which were extremely rarely used by the export versions of the facelifted 412 and Kombi.
+In the same year, a pickup with an extended cargo bed, designated Izh 27151-013-01, was introduced, mainly for Finland and Latin American markets, and produced in small series until 1997.
+Instead of receiving a completely new bed mold, the Izh-2715-013-01 simply had a 400mm overhang grafted onto the rear end of the existing bed, with the tailgate consequently relocated, which increased the bed length from 1650mm to 2050mm.
+When fully loaded, this version had worse handling due to the lightened front wheels caused by the unbalanced rear overhang.
 Exported extended pickups typically came with rectangular headlights.
 In the early 1990s, an extended van version was developed, intended among other things for use as an ambulance, but this version did not enter production.